TheHylianLegend/MainePad-Finder/Phase2/Contributions.md

 - Ashley:  How to recreate database explanation
 - Jeffrey:  How to run webscraping command explanation
 - Sophia:  How to run SQL files explanation and Table of Contents
 - Yunlong:  How to run SQL files explanation

+### Video Recording
+*Deadline: 11/15/25*
+- Ashley: Running the database from scratch, data loading, constraints in action
+- Jeffrey: Web scraping demonstration
+- Sophia: Queries, triggers and indexing
+- Yunlong: Stored procedures and functions